Soong Ching-ling: Public image

 According to French historian Bernard Brizay, Soong Ching-ling stood out from the traditional female archetype.
 Despite her youthful, gentle, and kind appearance, she was remarkably strong-willed, which inspired Sun Yat-sen during his lowest moments.
 When asked if she loved her husband, she famously replied that her love was for the Chinese Communist Revolution.
 After her husband's death, she could have withdrawn from politics, yet she steadfastly committed herself to fulfilling his revolutionary ideals, even in the face of death threats.

 The CCP still treats Sun Yat-sen as one of the founders of their movement.
 They claim descent from Sun, who is viewed as a proto-communist, and the economic element of Sun's ideology was socialism.
 Brizay noted that Soong Ching-ling did not like Mao Zedong but maintained a good relationship with Zhou Enlai.
 During Mao's era, Jiang Qing envied Soong's greater popularity among the people, but Soong remained silent in the face of Mao's tyranny.
-After her death, the Communist government praised her as "a great patriotic, democratic, internationalist and Communist fighter and an outstanding state leader of China,” and also "a seasoned pioneer in the defence of world peace, and an exemplary member of the Communist Party of China."
+After her death, the Communist government praised her as "a great patriotic, democratic, internationalist and Communist fighter and an outstanding state leader of China," and also "a seasoned pioneer in the defence of world peace, and an exemplary member of the Chinese Communist Party."

 In Taiwan, it was until 1965 when there was the first biography in Taiwan to mention Soong Ching-ling as the wife of Sun Yat-sen. The majority of people, except for those who had fled from the mainland, were unaware of Soong Ching-ling until the lifting of martial law in 1987, despite the widespread personality cult surrounding Sun Yat-sen. During the period of time, textbooks in Taiwan referred to Sun's wife as Lu Muzhen.
 Soong Mei-ling criticised her sister Ching-ling for "being disloyal to her country, lacking benevolence to the people, failing to fulfil filial piety to her parents, showing infidelity in her marriage, neglecting righteousness to her relatives and friends, disregarding greater justice, showing no reverence for heaven and earth, offering no remonstrance to tyrants, and failing to pacify citizens".